CLA Internship & Career Fair

 Prepare for the Fair

 Do you want to attend the CLA Internship & Career Fair but you’re not sure what it is or what to do when you’re there?
-Attend one of our Prep Events to prepare for the fair!
+Check out our Intership Resources page, and watch the Internships in CLA video.
+Also, attend one of our Prep Events to prepare for the fair (to be announced August 2017!)

 2016 Participating Employers

 Wondering which employers will be on campus for the fair this year?
 Check out the list of past Participating Employers!

 Student Feedback About the Internship Fair